Income inequality metrics: Share of income

 When inequality does harm, it does most of it at the poorer end of the population.
-At a any given income-ordered percentile, a greater national-income-share means a greater received percentage of the equal-share (the national mean income).
+At an any given income-ordered percentile, a greater national-income-share means a greater received percentage of the equal-share (the national mean income).

 So the country with a greater cumulative national-income-share for the poorest 1% will have a greater cumulative received percentage of equal-share for the poorest X%, either for every percentile X, or (if the Lorenz curves cross), for the percentiles on the poorer side of the crossing-point.

 Some sources report several Lorenz-curve data-points (cumulative national income-shares up to several percentiles).

 As mentioned above, taking the ratio of income share to subpopulation size corresponds to a ratio of mean subpopulation income relative to mean income.

 Because income distribution is generally positively skewed, mean is higher than median, so ratios to mean are lower than ratios to median.
 This is particularly used to measure that fraction of income accruing to top earners – top 10%, 1%, 0.1%, 0.01%, and also "top 100" earners or the like; in the US top 400 earners is 0.0002% of earners (2 in 1,000,000) – to study concentration of income – wealth condensation, or rather income condensation.
 For example, in the chart at right, US income share of top earners was approximately constant from the mid-1950s to the mid-1980s, then increased from the mid-1980s through 2000s; this increased inequality was reflected in the Gini coefficient.

 For example, in 2007 the top decile (10%) of US earners accounted for 49.7% of total wages ($4.97 \approx 5$ times fraction under equality), and the top 0.01% of US earners accounted for 6% of total wages (600 times fraction under equality).